David H. Cooke: Rugby union career

 Cooke was called off the pitch at the Harlequins' Stoop Ground in January 1985, when playing a morning match against the Army, to play for England against Romania over the road at Twickenham in the afternoon.
-He will probably remain the only player to ever play in two games of rugby on the same day he represented England.

-The selected player for the England No7 shirt that day - Gary Rees - had suspected appendicitis and Cooke was the closest No7 that the England Selectors could call up from the England hotel in Richmond 2 hours before the game.
-Cooke had not played in an England shirt since 1983 and he seized the opportunity given him.
+The selected player for the England number 7 shirt that day - Gary Rees - had suspected appendicitis and Cooke was the closest flanker that the England selectors could call up from the England hotel in Richmond 2 hours before the game.
+Cooke had not played for England since 1983 and he seized the opportunity.

-Having played a huge game that day the coach Dick Greenwood selected Cooke for the England side for the rest of that season and asked him to be England vice-captain England and lead the pack of forwards through the following 5 Nations internationals and the summer tour of New Zealand where his loyalty and performances were rewarded with the captaincy of England.
+The coach Dick Greenwood then selected Cooke for the England side for the rest of that season.
+Cooke asked him to be England vice-captain and lead the pack of forwards through the following Five Nations internationals and the summer tour of New Zealand, when his loyalty and performances were rewarded with the captaincy of England.
 Cooke played his final match for England on 8 June 1985 at Athletic Park, Wellington in the New Zealand vs England 2nd Test on that tour.

 Being the longest serving captain of the Harlequins, Cooke also captained Middlesex (leading them to win the county Championship in 1985), London Division and the Barbarians.
-Always leading the game for club, county and country from the front, his forthright views on training and playing standards and his early foresight in advocating a needed change to a professional game meant that the Harlequins, following his stewardship and Captaincy of 4 seasons, won the John Player Cup in 1988, the season following his premature retirement in 1987.

 Cooke was inducted into the Harlequins Hall of Fame on 21 November 2006.

 Post rugby career

-After his rugby career Cooke threw himself into business having studied and qualified as a Chartered Surveyor whilst playing rugby.
+After his rugby career Cooke threw himself into business, having studied and qualified as a chartered surveyor whilst playing rugby.
 He currently runs a property consultancy practice out of Central London.
 Cooke also has a passion for historic motor racing and dirt biking.
 He started racing in the historic motor racing scene in 1998.
 In 2012 he set up the Desert Rats Off Road Trails Club for like minded older racers who were brought up like Cooke around motorbikes.

 He has two children by his first wife Lisa.
 Following a very public divorce on the front-page newspapers he went on to marry second wife Karen, with whom he has two children.
 Cooke now lives in Oxfordshire.